Last Updated on February 22, 2022

 Duffel bags are an underrated accessory to travelers.
 Convenience seems to be in the form of pushing or pulling a hard and heavy suitcase around rather than carrying our belongings.
-However, there are some great benefits to traveling with a duffel bag.
+However, there are some great benefits of traveling with a duffel bag.
 Often, it is much more convenient to use a duffel bag when you are traveling carry-on only.
 There’s less hassle in accessing what’s inside, plus, if you learn how to pack a duffel bag to maximize space with these tips, you’ll be able to fit way more in your duffel bag than in your rigid hard case carry-on.

 Now, there are certain ways a duffel bag just cannot replace a good-old carry-on suitcase.
 For instance, the season you are traveling influences what you pack.
 If you’re traveling in winter and hoping to bring five different coats, then a duffel bag alone isn’t for you.